 The Trust maintains compensation plans which include the granting of deferred, performance, and restricted units to Trustees and employees, and previously maintained a unit option plan.
 The Trust records the expense associated with these awards over the vesting period.
 Unit options, deferred, performance, and restricted units are settled with the issuance of trust units.
-However, due to the fact that trust units are redeemable, awards of unit options, deferred, performance, and restricted units are considered to be cash-settled.
-As such, the fair value of unit options, deferred, performance, and restricted units are recognized as a liability and re-measured at each reporting date, with changes recognized in the consolidated statements of income/(loss).
-The additional deferred, performance, and restricted units earned on the deferred, performance, and restricted units granted are recognized in the consolidated statements of income/(loss) as interest expense.
+However, due to the fact that trust units are redeemable, awards of unit options, deferred, performance, and restricted units are recognized as a liability and re-measured at each reporting date, with changes recognized in the consolidated statements of income/(loss).
+The additional deferred, performance, and restricted units earned on the deferred, performance, and restricted units earned on